 Open tool →A ~15-minute assessment of your susceptibility to seven well-studied cognitive biases, using behavioral tasks rather than self-report alone.

-Open tool →2-minute Big Five test using the validated BFI-10.
-All five traits with normative percentile bands.
+Open tool →30-item Big Five test built from the public-domain IPIP.
+All five traits with lower / typical / higher bands.

 Open tool →Your wellbeing across six validated domains — health, meaning, relationships, character, and financial stability — built on the Secure Flourishing Index.